 That statement is obviously inclusive of the 5th and 6th trumpets.

-That egregious event could well be the time when “the second angel sounded, and as it were a great mountain burning with fire was cast into the sea: and the third part of the sea became blood: and the third part of the creatures which were in the sea, and had life, died; and the third part of the ships were destroyed” in Revelation 8:8,9.
+That egregious event could well be the time when “the second angel sounded, and as it were a great mountain burning with fire was cast into the sea: and the third part of the sea became blood: and the third part of the creatures which were in the sea, and had life, died; and the third part of the ships were destroyed” (Revelation 8:8, 9).

 Such a cataclysm would happen suddenly, almost instantaneously on a certain “hour,” on a certain “day,” of a certain “month,” during a certain “year” in the future.
-Even though it is impossible to set a date for that event prospectively, when it does take place, like REMEMBER PEARL HARBOR on 12-7-41 or DON’T FORGET NYC on 9-11-01, none who are alive at that time of that event, will be able to forget such horrible events that had happened in the past.
-Both events infuriated the populace who cried for vengeance and retaliation.
-The same principal, coupled with a five months period of torment, would fan the victim’s feeling of resentment to a white heat.
+Even though it is impossible to set a date for that event prospectively, when it does take place―like REMEMBER PEARL HARBOR on 12-7-41 or DON’T FORGET NYC on 9-11-01―none who are alive at the time it occurs will ever forget it!
+Both of these historical events infuriated the populace who cried for vengeance.
+The same principal, coupled with a five-month period of torment, would fan the victims’ feelings of resentment to a white heat.

 Verse 16: And the number of the army of the horsemen were two hundred thousand thousand: and I heard the number of them.

 As the Commentary declares, this number amounts to “two hundred million” suggesting it “is doubtless symbolic of a vast, innumerable host.”
-But,according to what John says he actually “heard the number of them” possibly from the “voice from the four horns” of verse 13.
+But, according to what John says, he actually “heard the number of them,” possibly from the “voice from the four horns” (Verse 13).
 That suggests the number is literal.
-Note, in verse 15, that “the four angels . . . were prepared” , or had been preparing for this “hour” for some time by now and had marshaled this great “army of horsemen” for the purpose of retaliating against those responsible for the “burning” of the “great [symbolic] mountain” that was cast into the sea in Revelation 8:8.
-The “five months” torment only made them more determined then ever to carry out their plans.
+Note, in verse 15, that “the four angels . . . were prepared” , or had been preparing, for this “hour” for some time by now and had marshaled this great “army of horsemen” for the purpose of retaliating against those responsible for the “burning” of the “great [symbolic] mountain” that was cast into the sea (Revelation 8:8).
+The “five months” torment only made them more determined than ever to carry out their plans.

 Therefore, it seems clear the “number of the horsemen” is not a disorganized, “numberless throng” or an ill defined mob, rather it must be a carefully planed, well organized “army of horsemen” who understand their mission and know exactly what their mission is.